msolorio/project-ideas/readme.md

 - a grocery app
 	- keeps track of current inventory in the fridge
 	- allows for creation of a grocery list
-- a hacking game where commands are entered into the terminal
+- a hacking game where commands are entered into a terminal interface in the browser
 - an online store
 - a game of battleship
 - a game of cards like go fish